R4ff3y/RAG_AI_Chatbot/README.md

 I could be missing some, check what libraries are missing and install them according to their respective documentation. \
 inside the main folder create a  .env file and insert your OpenAI API Key.
 OPENAI_API_KEY=[YOUR KEY] \
 Create a folder named input inside the `data` folder and insert the needed PDFs.
+Also inside of `data` create a folder called pictures.
+You can leave it empty.
+It will temporarily store the pictues extracted from the PDFs.
 ## Extracting the data
 Navigate inside the data folder and run `python PDF_Extraction.py` \
 This will: